Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: RESULTS AND DISCUSSION

 where $\sigma_{T}$ is the standard deviation corresponding to T and $\sigma_{q}$ is the standard deviation corresponding to q.
 Cov(T,q) is the covariance of T and q. r(T,q) denotes the correlation coefficient.

+For a given multiplicity, the standard deviation of T and q parameters is obtained using these 10 different values of T and q for the abovementioned $p_{\rm{T}}$-interval.
+The covariance between T and q is obtained for the same dataset.
+Finally, the correlation between T and q is obtained using Eq.~\ref{eq_15}.
+The same procedure is applied to each multiplicity class both for $\Lambda_{c}^{+}$ and $D^{0}$.

-The left side of Fig.~\ref{fig:7} shows the correlation between T and q as a function of charged-particle multiplicity.
+The left side of Fig.~\ref{fig:6} shows the correlation between T and q as a function of charged-particle multiplicity.
 It is observed that the correlation between T and q is negative, which means T and q are anti-correlated with each other.
 An increase in the T value decreases the q value and vice-versa.
 This anti-correlation is maintained for all the multiplicity classes.
 At the lowest multiplicity, T and q are perfectly anti-correlated, and this correlation decreases towards higher multiplicities.
-This implies that as the system moves away from equilibrium, the temperature of the system drops down and vice-versa.
+The uncertainty band in the figure takes care of the uncertainties in the associated variables used to estimate the correlation coefficient.